dmark/auth0-rules-per-app/README.md

 `AUTH0_CLIENT_ID` Get the Client ID from the [Auth0 Clients page](https://manage.auth0.com/#/clients)

-`AUTH0_DOMAIN` Click on this Client in the [Auth0 Clients page](https://manage.auth0.com/#/clients) and get the Domain details
+`AUTH0_DOMAIN` Click on this Client in the [Auth0 Clients page](https://manage.auth0.com/#/clients) and get the Domain

 `AUTH0_CLIENT_SECRET` Click on this client in the [Auth0 Clients page](https://manage.auth0.com/#/clients) and get the Client Secret

-`MANAGEMENT_API_CLIENT_ID` Click on *API Explorer Client* in the [Auth0 Clients page](https://manage.auth0 .com/#/clients) and get the Client ID.
+`MANAGEMENT_API_CLIENT_ID` Click on *API Explorer Client* in the [Auth0 Clients page](https://manage.auth0.com/#/clients) and get the Client ID.
 You need to create an API Explorer Client if it does not already exist.
 This client is needed to query the Management API

 `MANAGEMENT_API_CLIENT_SECRET`  Click on *API Explorer Client* in the [Auth0 Clients page](https://manage.auth0.com/#/clients) and get the Client Secret

 `AUTH0_CALLBACK_URL` If you are running the application on localhost then you do not need to set this key.
-If you deploy the application to a third party service provider like Heroku then you need to specify the value as <Auth0 Domain>/callback.
+If you deploy the application to a third party service provider like Heroku then you need to specify the value as `AUTH0_DOMAIN`/callback.
 You will need to add this url to Allowed Callback URLs list in the Client's settings page in Auth0